Justo-Tapiador/jhs/docs/using-ranks.md

  var n = execJHS.getRank(); // n=2
  ```

- If you set the rank into the parse options then that rank will be applied onlu for the request that is being
+ If you set the rank into the parse options then that rank will be applied only to the request that is being
  parsed.
   ## Example:
   Suppose you have a server and a request for a page called `mypage.jhs`  is received.
 So, after the client has been Id'ed,  you want to apply a rank #2 to that requested page.
 You can do the following inside the server request event function: